Home » Current Affairs 2024 » Special Category Status

 • Discretionary Finances: The granting of SCS and liberal central assistance is at the Centre’s discretion rather than based on any strict principle/ criterion.

-• Political Influence: Allocation of resources by Planning Commission was influenced by political rather than economic considerations.
+• Political Influence: The allocation of resources by the Planning Commission was influenced by political rather than economic considerations.

-• Cut in Allocation: The difference between funds allotted to SCS and other States have been sizably reduced and the status has remained more of symbol of political mileage.
+• Cut in Allocation: The difference between funds allotted to SCS and other States has been sizably reduced and the status has remained more of a symbol of political mileage.

-• Misuse of Funds: The generous central assistance, often without proper accountability mechanism, led to misuse and diversion of these easy funds and fed and fuelled corruption.
+• Misuse of Funds: The generous central assistance, often without a proper accountability mechanism, led to the misuse and diversion of these easy funds and fed and fuelled corruption.

 • No Concrete Improvement: The situation of the States having SCS does not show any perceptible improvements in terms of industrialization, aiming which they received tax incentives such as capital investment subsidy, excise duty and income tax exemptions, and transportation cost subsidies.